DrM-Dev/Python-Snake-Game/README.md

 This is the classic Snake Game but "Python" as the snake, haha :)

 features:
-1-You can pick the color of your snake from the color list related to turtle-graphics 2-Enable/Disable self-collision
+1. You can pick the color of your snake from the color list related to turtle-graphics
+2. Enable/Disable self-collision
-3-High score
+3. High score

 📝the available colors are:
 -aliceblue